hozher/aws-cli/README.md

 AWS CLI Docs: https://aws.amazon.com/documentation/cli/

+## Credits

+This repo is a fork from: https://github.com/mesosphere/aws-cli

 # License

-Copyright 2016-2017 Mesosphere, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this repository except in compliance with the License.